ysong02/draft-song-lake-ra/draft-song-lake-ra.md

 <!--Discuss remote attestation and mention some use cases.-->
 Remote attestation is a security process which verifies and confirms the integrity and trustworthiness of a remote device or system in the network.
 This process helps establish a level of trust in the remote system before allowing the device to e.g. join the network or access some sensitive information and resources.
-The use cases that require remote attestation include secure boot and firmware management, cloud computing, network access control.
+The use cases that require remote attestation include secure boot and firmware management, cloud computing, network access control, etc.

 <!--Summarize RATS architecture {{RFC9334}} and main roles.-->
 The IETF working group Remote ATtestation procedureS (RATS) has defined an architecture {{RFC9334}} for remote attestation.